Faster to knit than the Spectra scarf, good looking, warm and fun to wear,

 A warm deep cowl hood with a free bonus pattern for mitts - http://www.craftsy.com/pattern/knitting/accessory/soft-and-snugly-knitted-cowlhood--bonus/57551

 An interesting sidewards knit hat - http://www.craftsy.com/pattern/knitting/accessory/zzs-welted-hat/57549

 Easy color work in a shrug, cowl, hood and shawl all in one! - http://www.craftsy.com/pattern/knitting/accessory/faux-fair-isle-scarf-stole-hood-wrap/57556

 For those looking for extra warmth in a hat, this flat knit is doubled! - http://www.craftsy.com/pattern/knitting/accessory/sideways-and-snuggley-a-double-hat/59372

 and there are others.

-There are some great ladies on that webpage. :-D Thanks Holly, no really, thank you.
+There are some great ladies on that webpage. :-D Thanks a big bunch Holly, no really, thank you.

 My books and patterns are available both here and on Amazon through this link;

 I try to keep the my pattern prices as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely yarns.
 Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns very fairly priced.

 Feel free to contact me through Craftsy or on my author's page on Facebook to learn what's new, "Ann C, Cooney, author."
 I love hearing from my fellow knitters.
 I will try to resolve any confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
 Feel free to contact me on Facebook with any issues; https://www.facebook.com/NancyOBrienACC.